samdow/language-design/language-design.md

 some ways even more pronounced than the hierarchy in general-purpose languages discussed in Yang and Rabkin.
 Some DSLs are made for people who have limited or no programming experience.
-It's easy to stereotype these languages as easier and less of programming languages than some more intense DSLs that may require knowing more programming.
-This develops a hierarchy amongst DSLs, where the languages that require more programming knowledge are considered objectively better than those that are made for artists, web developers, and other less technical creators.
+It's easy to stereotype these languages as easier and lesser programming languages than some more intense DSLs that are difficult to learn without extensive programming experience.
+This develops a hierarchy amongst DSLs, where the languages that require more programming knowledge are considered objectively better than those that are made for artists, web developers, and other less technical users.
 Instead of choosing the best language for a project, programmers may be attached to a DSL.